Consumer World

 Summarized below are some chains with generous regular or holiday return deadlines and their return fees, if any, for online purchases:

-Amazon.com January 31 for most items shipped Oct.
-11 thru Dec.31.
+Amazon.com January 31 for most items shipped Nov.
+1 thru Dec.31.
 Some returns have restocking fees.
-Most returns free using dropoff locations.
-Fees for mailed change-of-mind returns.
+Most items have at least one free return option.
+Amazon Haul: 15-day return window only.

-Best Buy January 14 for most purchases made between October 24 - December 31.
-Totaltech members generally get more time.
+Best Buy January 14 for most purchases made between November 1 - December 31.
+Loyalty members generally get more time.
 Some restocking fees.
-Free returns with their label.
+Free returns with their shipping label.

 Home Depot 90-day deadline most items.
 Others 2-30 days.
 Free returns.

 Macy's stores 90-day deadline for most returns.
-Holiday return deadline of January 31 for most items purchased October 3 or later, but seven exceptions apply.
-Apple products bought 12/3-12/24 returnable 'til Jan 8.
-Free mail returns for Macys.com orders.
+Holiday return deadline of January 31 for most items purchased October 7 or later, but many exceptions apply.
+Apple products and tech accessories bought 12/2-12/24 returnable 'til Jan 7.
+Free mail returns for orders made by Star Rewards members only, otherwise $9.99.

-Marshalls January 25 for purchases October 9 - December 25.
-These retailers post clear in-store signs about their extended holiday return policy every year - a rarity among retailers. $10.99 fee deducted for postage/handling for .com mailed returns.
+Marshalls January 25 for purchases October 6 - December 24.
+These retailers post clear in-store signs about their extended holiday return policy every year - a rarity among retailers. $11.99 fee deducted for postage/handling for mailed returns.

-TJ Maxx January 25 for purchases October 9 - December 25.
-These retailers post clear in-store signs about their extended holiday return policy every year - a rarity among retailers. $10.99 fee deducted for postage/handling for .com mailed returns.
+TJ Maxx January 25 for purchases October 6 - December 24.
+These retailers post clear in-store signs about their extended holiday return policy every year - a rarity among retailers. $11.99 fee deducted for postage/handling for mailed returns.

 Target 90 days most items.
-30 days for electronics and entertain. items, 15 days for most Apple items, 14 days for cell phones.
-Days begin 12/26 for these non-90-day items bought since 10/6.
+30 days for electronics and entertainment items, 14 days for most Apple items and cell phones.
+Days begin 12/26 for these non-90-day items bought since 11/7.
 RedCard holders get 30 extra days.
 Free mail returns.

 Walmart stores 90 days most items.
-For the following purchases made from October 1 onward, 30 days (most electronics), and 14 days for cellphones, but count days starting December 26.
+Major appliances: 2 days.
+For the following purchases made from October 1 onward, 30 days (most electronics), and 14 days for cell phones and luxury products, but count days starting December 26.
 Free mail returns for online purchases.

 Return policy law varies state to state.
 Generally, a store can set up any return policy it wants, whether it is "all sales final", "merchandise credit only", or "all returns in 30 days."
 Many states require the policy to be clearly disclosed to the buyer prior to purchase, usually by means of a conspicuous sign.
 Some states do not consider a disclosure that only appears on the sales receipt to meet this requirement.
 It is not unreasonable, however, to require customers to provide a sales slip or gift receipt to establish where and when the item was purchased, and at what price.
 Those with a gift receipt will generally only receive an even exchange or store credit, but not cash.